rweigel/stats/hw.md

 where $\epsilon_t$ are drawn from a gaussian distribution with zero mean and unit variance.
 Use $a_1=0.7$ and $a_2=-0.2$.

 1. Compute and plot $r_k$.
-2. The values of the population autocorrelation $\rho_k$ (which Wilks calls the "theoretical autocorrelation") can be computed using Equations 10.33a and b and 10.25 of [Wilks, 2019](https://drive.google.com/file/d/1-XO5xXqBC4vwlNlve525shF9hihoR6F0/★★★★remove★★★★).
+2. The values of the population autocorrelation $\rho_k$ (which Wilks calls the "theoretical autocorrelation") can be computed using Equations 10.33a and b and 10.25 of [Wilks, 2019; pg 504](https://drive.google.com/file/d/1-XO5xXqBC4vwlNlve525shF9hihoR6F0/★★★★remove★★★★).
 Compute $\rho_k$ and plot it on the same axes as $r_k$.
 3. Use the parametric bootstrap to estimate the sampling distribution of $r_1$.
 Use this sampling distribution to estimate a 99% confidence interval for $r_1$ computed in part 1.
 4. Use equation 2.1.11 of [Box, Jenkins, and Reinsel (p31; 1994)](http://bobweigel.info/csi763/images/Box_1994_Time_Series_Analysis-pages_1-44.pdf) and $\rho_k$ from part 2. to compute $\text{var}[r_1]$.
 Compare this variance with the variance of the sampling distribution found in part 3.